opensearch-project/community/social-guidelines.md

 * Promote OpenSearchCon conferences or other first-party events
 * Share information on how-tos, demos, or other product information that is of interest to the community
 * Promote membership in the OpenSearch Software Foundation
+* Highlight contributions, discussions, and real-world use cases

 ### Strategy and Guidelines